Amia-Mohamed05/Amia-Mohamed05/README.md

 ## 👩‍💻 About Me

-I'm a **Data Analyst** passionate about transforming raw data into meaningful insights that support better business decisions.
+I'm a **Data Analyst** interested in uncovering valuable insights from data and turning numbers into clear, meaningful stories.

-I work with data analysis, visualization, and dashboard development using **Excel, Power BI, SQL, Python, and Tableau**.
+I work with **Excel, Power BI, SQL, Python, and Tableau** to explore datasets, clean and analyze data, build visualizations, and develop interactive dashboards.

-I enjoy exploring datasets, identifying trends, creating meaningful KPIs, and presenting insights through clear and interactive dashboards.

----

-## 🛠️ Skills & Tools
+ Exploring data to discover trends, patterns, and performance indicators
+ Creating interactive dashboards and visual reports using Power BI, Excel & Tableau
+ Using SQL to query, organize, and analyze data
+ Applying Python for data cleaning, analysis, and visualization
+ Turning complex datasets into simple and actionable insights
+ Interested in Business Intelligence and data-driven decision making
+ Always learning and improving my analytical and technical skills
+ Contact me at **amira.mohamedali08@gmail.com**

 ### 📊 Data Analysis